stride3d/stride/README.md

 ### Code of conduct
 Stride being a [.NET Foundation](https://www.dotnetfoundation.org/) project, it has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

-### Earn money by contributing
-If you are a developer with solid experience in C#, rendering techniques, or game development, we want to hire you!
-We have allocated funds from supporters on OpenCollective and can pay for work on certain projects.
-[More info about this here](https://github.com/stride3d/stride/wiki/Bounty).

 ## Documentation